JJ/perl6em/txt/0-intro.md

 ![Character map for Unicode](./img/charmap.png)

-However, if you are an old-timer getting into new languages, Emacs offers a straighforward way to enter all kind of Unicode characters.
+However, if you are an old-timer getting into new languages, Emacs offers a straightforward way to enter all kind of Unicode characters.
 Control-x, 8, then press enter, and you can enter the name of the character, or press `Tab` and open a buffer with all of them.
 Search for it (Control-s) and then click on the name of the